How Couples Can Minimize Retirement-Related Financial Conflict

-To help us understand what baby boomers need to know about financial infidelity and how to avoid it, we contacted Marlow and Chris Felton, authors of The Prosperity Factor and Couples Money.
+To help you understand how to navigate the financial shifts of later life without letting them undermine your relationship, we consulted Marlow and Chris Felton, authors of The Prosperity Factor and Couples Money.

-Q: As baby boomers approach retirement, they’re making more financial decisions now than at any time since their 20s.
-Does this pose any risk for married boomers?
+Q: As people approach retirement, they’re making more financial decisions than at any time since their 20s.
+Does this pose any risk for married Boomers and Gen Xers?

 Marlow and Chris Felton: Absolutely.
-Many baby boomers are finding out they are not as prepared for retirement as they thought.
+Many people find out they are not as prepared for retirement as they thought.
 This often puts stress on even the best relationships and starts the “blame game.”

 Q: You emphasize that couples need to communicate.
-Are there certain financial topics that boomers should discuss?
+Are there certain financial topics that people closing in on retirement should discuss?
 And, if so, what are they?

-Marlow and Chris Felton: Many boomers are behind on retirement savings and are looking for additional streams of income.
-Many baby boomers are still very active and healthy, so fortunately many are still able to create income.
-It is important for boomer couples to brainstorm about creating another (or multiple) streams of income, rather than focusing on the lack of retirement savings.
+Marlow and Chris Felton: Many people are behind on retirement savings and are looking for additional streams of income.
+Most are still very active and healthy, so fortunately many are still able to create income.
+It is important for couples to brainstorm about creating another (or multiple) streams of income, rather than focusing on the lack of retirement savings.

 You deserve a comfortable retirement.